Skip to main content

 How to select an externship

-• Students identify potential externships through consultation with Professor Kinsley, postings on Chase Connect, our career services management system, or after their own initiative.
+• Students identify potential externships through consultation with the director of the field placement program, postings on Chase Connect, our career services management system, or after their own initiative.

 • After identifying an externship, students submit a Field Placement Information Form to Professor Danielle Lewis by email at ravencrafd1@nku.edu.